johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

   * several other keys emit keycode 240 "KEY_UNKNOWN" ("mode" key Fn+F9, Fn+F11, and the eyeball & hollow star on the bottom right)
     * these can only partially be used (see "Key Remapping" below), and they likely overlap with each other, so you cannot map different functions to each special key independently.
 (Currently, in Fedora 42 / 6.14.9, `FnF9(mode), FnF11(screens), hollow star` are grouped together, and `eyeball, S-star` are grouped together.
 This may change over time, across distros, and/or across kernels)
   * all other keys work as expected

-❌ Not working:
-* accelerometer (for disabling keyboard / touchpad in "tent" mode, >180deg rotation)
-  * see [Tablet Mode Workaround](tablet-mode-workaround.md) for more details

 ❗ Other issues:
 * When waking from a long suspend, sometimes there is temporary lag for around 1 minute